-Homemade Whole Wheat Waffle Mix is an economical pantry staple for whipping up fluffy, all-natural, 100% whole wheat waffles!
+This all-natural Waffle Mix is an economical pantry staple for whipping up fluffy, delicious, 100% whole wheat waffles!

 The other day, you may have noticed that my glossy Blueberry Compote was showcased by some gorgeous, golden waffles.
 So today I've got a little question for y'all...if you had to choose one, do you prefer pancakes or waffles?

 I have to say that I'm torn.
 I adore pancakes, but I love that waffles are so much quicker to make.
 Just a few batches of batter to the ol' waffle iron and DONE!

 Since I've already brought you a pancake mix, it only makes sense that I now share its waffle cousin.

 Just like my Homemade Whole Wheat Pancake Mix, this waffle mix starts with whole wheat pastry flour, which renders the resulting waffles 100% whole wheat but gives them a lighter taste and texture than would be achieved by using regular whole wheat flour.

 To the flour you add the remaining dry ingredients...namely, cornmeal, baking soda, and salt.

 Whisk it all together...and that's it!
 You now have a big tub of all-natural waffle mix that brags the convenience of store-bought but for a fraction of the price and without the preservatives!

 This waffle mix is easy enough to use on a busy morning for quick, homemade, whole wheat waffles.
 While the waffle iron heats, simply combine some of the mix with buttermilk, eggs, melted butter, and vanilla and it's time to get cooking!